onsonr/sonr/x/did/README.md

 The Decentralized Identity module is responsible for managing native Sonr Accounts, their derived wallets, and associated user identification information.

-## Concepts

-### Account

-An Account represents a user's identity within the Sonr ecosystem.
-It includes information such as the user's public key, associated wallets, and other identification details.

-### Decentralized Identifier (DID)

-A Decentralized Identifier (DID) is a unique identifier that is created, owned, and controlled by the user.
-It is used to establish a secure and verifiable digital identity.

-### Verifiable Credential (VC)

-A Verifiable Credential (VC) is a digital statement that can be cryptographically verified.
-It contains claims about a subject (e.g., a user) and is issued by a trusted authority.

 ## State

 Specify and describe structures expected to marshalled into the store, and their keys